Table of Contents[Hide][Show]

 Delta Flight Delay Compensation

-As stated earlier, when flying within or from the United States, there are no federal laws requiring airlines to provide passengers with additional compensation when their flights are delayed.
+As stated earlier, when flying within or from the United States, no federal laws require airlines to provide passengers with additional compensation when their flights are delayed.

 Each airline has its own policies about what it will do for delayed passengers.